jcoglan/infer/tapl/15-1-simply-typed-lambda-calculus-with-subtyping.md

 This would allow calling, say, `f 3.14`, which would get stuck as `g` only accepts `Int`.

+Given the above problems with subtyping rules, it's worth noting when `S-Arrow` will work effectively.
+We've seen that the subtyping rules are better at checking a proposed solution than at constructing a solution, so this rule will be effective when applied after the types of the two functions have been derived.

     rule S-Arrow {
         $T1 <: $S1 / $S2 <: $T2
       --------------------------